On The First Day Of Class

 I would then ask the student to introduce themselves.

-After all of the foregoing , that’s the only time that I would present the course syllabus – explain the course objectives, give the topics to be discussed weekly, and tell them what activities will be done in the class and how they are going to be graded.
+After all of the foregoing, I would proceed to the presentation of the course syllabus – explain the course objectives, give the topics to be discussed weekly, and tell them what activities will be done in the class and how are they going to be graded.

 It’s not surprising to see the students frown when they see the course requirements on the last page of the syllabus.
 That’s the time that I would deliver the last part of my “eve-of-battle” speech.